tasuki/side-by-side/README-USAGE.md

 		]
 	}

-Create a directory `the-road-not-taken`.
-In it, create a file called `robert-frost.md` with the following content:
+Then create a file `the-road-not-taken/robert-frost.md` with the following
+content:

 	Title: The Road Not Taken
 	Author: Robert Frost